alexcasalboni/unleash-edge-fork/docs/quickstart.md

 <Tabs groupId="method">
   <TabItem value="rust" label="Rust toolchain" default>
     This is the URL of your Unleash instance.

     Use the base URL, e.g. `https://app.unleash-hosted.com/testclient` or `http://localhost:4242`.
   </TabItem>
   <TabItem value="docker" label="Docker">

     This is the URL of your Unleash instance.

-Use the base URL, e.g. `https://app.unleash-hosted.com/testclient` or `http://localhost:4242`.
+    Use the base URL, e.g. `https://app.unleash-hosted.com/testclient`.

     :::warning[Important note about Docker and localhost]